Shallow quantum circuit for generating extremely low-entangled approximate state designs

-{\bf Shallow circuit implementation.}\\ We now present our key contribution, an algorithm generating the states in \textbf{Theorem}~\ref{thm:const-entanged-design} using a shallow circuit.
-This algorithm provides two circuits as depicted in Figure~\ref{fig:overview}(b) and discussed in \textbf{Theorem}~\ref{thm:const-entanged-design}: the circuit $U_f$ for random functions and the circuit $U_p$ for random injective maps.
-First, $U_f$ {is constructed by \textit{ancilla free}} quantum circuits for permutation $2t$-designs provided in Ref.~\cite{chen2024}.
-Second, $U_p$ is implemented by parallel Control NOT (CNOT) gates and random MCX gates, illustrated in Figure~\ref{fig:circuit}.
-More details on the implementation, including two main algorithms (\textbf{Algorithms}~\ref{alg:depth_opt} and \ref{alg:RMCC}), can be found in Methods.
-The following theorem guarantees that our algorithms indeed output circuits generating an $O(1)$-entangled state $t$-design in $O(\log n)$ depth. \begin{theorem} When $1/\epsilon \gg t$ and $t\log t \geq \log(1/\epsilon)$, the states in \textbf{Theorem}~\ref{thm:const-entanged-design} can be implemented in $O(t [\log t]^3 \log n \log (1/\epsilon))$ depth without ancilla qubits and $\tilde{O}(t [\log t]^2 \log n \log (1/\epsilon))$ depth with $\lceil n/\lceil 8\log_2(2t^2/\epsilon)\rceil\rceil$ ancilla qubits where $\tilde{O}(\cdot)$ neglects $\log\log t$ terms. \end{theorem}
+\textit{Shallow circuit implementation.}---{To translate our findings into practice, we develop} an algorithm {implementing $U_p$} in \textbf{Theorem}~\ref{thm:const-entanged-design} using a shallow circuit. $U_p$ can be implemented by parallel Control NOT (CNOT) gates and random MCX gates, illustrated in Fig.~\ref{fig:circuit}.
+More details on the implementation, including two main algorithms (\textbf{Algorithms}~\ref{alg:depth_opt} and \ref{alg:RMCC}), can be found in End Matter. {We also provide a more efficient algorithm for implementing $U_p$ for $t\leq 3$ in SM~\cite{Supple}.} The following theorem guarantees that our algorithms indeed output circuits generating an $O(1)$-entangled state $t$-design in $O(\log n)$ depth. \begin{theorem} The states in \textbf{Theorem}~\ref{thm:const-entanged-design} can be implemented in $O(t [\log t]^3 \log n \log (1/\epsilon))$ depth without ancilla qubits and $\tilde{O}(t [\log t]^2 \log n \log (1/\epsilon))$ depth with {$\lceil n/\lceil 3\log_2(t^2/\epsilon)\rceil\rceil$} ancilla qubits where $\tilde{O}(\cdot)$ neglects $\log\log t$ terms. {Here, the circuit depth is counted by using single-qubit gates and CNOT gates with all-to-all connectivity.} \end{theorem}